So you want to build your own AR-15 upper receiver?

 Now we’re getting closer!

 Here are the tools that I use for my build.
-There’s only a couple necessary things but having the others will make your life a lot easier.
+There are only a couple necessary things but having the others will make your life a lot easier.

 - Vice ($22): Best to have something more robust, but I’ve surprisingly made do with installing even stubborn barrels with just a clamp-on vice.